Kyriosity/read-write/README+/software/README+/dev-naming.md

 Name, apply, get feedback, refactor.

-There're must be at least two with different background to confirm top names.
+There must be at least two with different backgrounds to confirm top names.

 # Wrapping up